Women's Champions League round 1 begins

 Article body

-The new-look UEFA Women's Champions League kicks off on Tuesday and Wednesday with the round 1 semi-finals, followed by the finals on Friday and Saturday.
+The new-look UEFA Women's Champions League has begun with the round 1 semi-finals on Tuesday and Wednesday, followed by the finals on Friday and Saturday.

 • Brøndby, KÍ Klaksvík and Sarajevo are entering for a record 19th time (including the pre-2009 UEFA Women's Cup).
 For Brøndby and Sarajevo, this is their 19th straight entry.